 Also, Aly tried to meet the new CEO of the USOC, and it went USOC-ish-ly.

 Before Tuesday’s Senate hearing, Ashton Locklear appeared at the pre-hearing press conference to join the legion of survivors and announce that she is done accepting the toxic sludge.

-As she told NYT, that toxic sludge includes Han, her coach at Everest.
-Try to keep acting surprised every time we learn that a coach is actually a dick.
+Per her account to the NYT, that toxic sludge includes Han, her coach at Everest.
+Try to keep acting surprised every time we learn that a coach might actually be a dick.
 Ashton discusses him hitting her with a cellphone, calling her stupid, and ignoring her when she tried to report That Guy to him, among many other transgressions.
-You know, coaching.
-Like how you treat other human people.

 Hearing about situations like this also reminds me why it’s especially awful that all those coaches tried to defend the circumstances at the ranch.
 It was no big deal, you guys, because the personal coaches were there to take care of anything the athletes needed.